FAQ · Engineering Q&A

 Is the battery the energy source of VENDOR.Max?

 No. The 9-volt battery charges C2.1–C2.3 over 10–15 seconds at startup (approximately 0.015 Wh), after which the startup port returns to an inactive state and is electrically isolated from the regime nodes.
-In steady-state operation, C2.1–C2.3 are sustained exclusively through the secondary-winding feedback path under BMS supervisory regulation.
-The battery is a one-time regime initiation event, not a working energy source.
+In steady-state operation, C2.1–C2.3 are sustained exclusively through the secondary-winding feedback path under BBMS supervisory regulation.
+The battery provides a one-time regime initiation impulse, not a working energy source.

 Is the interaction medium an energy source?

 No. The interaction medium in the sealed switching unit provides boundary conditions for the discharge dynamics.
 The electric field generated by the C2.1–C2.3 charge state (supplied through the secondary-winding feedback path) governs the regime and the charge-carrier dynamics.
-The field is the mediator structuring the energy transfer; the medium is not a source.
+The electromagnetic field mediates the transfer and redistribution of energy; the interaction medium is not an energy reservoir and is not modeled as an energy source.
 The architecture does not extract energy from any environment as a source of useful power.

-Do Pload and Pfeedback,A compete for the same power?
+Do Pcustomer and Pfeedback,A compete for the same power?

-No. Both are parallel inductive extraction branches from the shared electromagnetic field generated by Contour A on the common magnetic core, governed by ksec + kter + kloss = 1 conservation closure.
-Pfeedback,A is regulated through the secondary winding (7) under BMS supervision; Pload is delivered through the independent tertiary winding (10).
+No. Both are parallel inductive extraction branches from the shared electromagnetic field generated by Contour A on the common magnetic core, governed by ksec + kter + kloss = 1 partition identity.
+Pfeedback,A is regulated through the secondary winding (7) under BBMS supervision; Pcustomer is delivered through the independent tertiary winding (10).
 Both branches are coupled to the same shared field but operate through structurally separated paths with different functions.
-The BMS regulates the distribution priority.
+The BBMS supervises regime distribution.

 Does the device balance violate energy conservation?